 - Celebrate Eucharist in the oldest church west of the Mississippi.

-- Visit the Ursuline monastery and hear the story of the nuns that changed the course of history for New Orleans.
+- Visit the Ursuline monastery and hear the story of the nuns that changed the course of history.

 - Catch an alligator on our crazy swamp adventure.